 This course develops a framework for financial decision-making using the state-of-the-art tools of financial theory and practice.
-The application of financial concepts is emphasized in the decision-making process through a wide range of topics including the setting of organizational objectives, asset valuation, capital budgeting, the use of leverage, the evaluation and management of risk using options and futures www.esu.edu/geog
+The application of financial concepts is emphasized in the decision-making process through a wide range of topics including the setting of organizational objectives, asset valuation, capital budgeting, the use of leverage, the evaluation and management of risk using options and futures.